aolarchive/stitch/stitch-library-examples/README-LibraryUsageExample.md

 To run, use:

-$ mvn --quiet clean compile exec:java -Dexec.mainClass="com.aol.one.patch.examples.library.LibraryUsageExample"
+~/stitch $ mvn clean package
+~/stitch $ cd stitch-library-examples/target
+~/stitch $ java -cp classes:lib/* com.aol.one.patch.examples.library.LibraryUsageExample

 You should see output similar to: